wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

    App logos that appear at the upper left should be no larger than 300 pixels wide by 55 pixels high.
    Adjust the number of colors in .gif or .jpg so they are under the 20kb size limit.

+   BTW, <a target="_blank" href="http://encycolorpedia.com/1798c1">
+   Colors in Salesforce screens</a>

    At the upper-left is the App Launcher icon and the current app.

 1. Click the app launcher icon for a list of apps: